Blogging

 • Personal unrelated activities

-• You have no idea how personal activities will be received by the person who is reviewing the resume.
+You have no idea how the person who is reviewing the resume will react to your personal activities.
+Would the interviewer consider your personal activities too boring, risky, or not represent the “image” they are looking for in an employee?
 It is not worth the risk at this stage.
-Be observant in the interview and bring it up, if the interest is shared.
+Be observant in the interview and bring it up if the interest is shared, or you feel it would enhance their opinion of you as a candidate.

 Words that should not appear in a resume: